We are a communication firm

 A vocal feminist and social activist, Kate is a frequent speaker at conferences like SXSW and the Summit Series.
 She’s the founder of WJChat, the former executive director of TheLi.St, and a board member of the influencer group Advocates.
 She’s been named a #NextJ Fellow by the Radio, Television, and Digital News Association and a Young Leader by the National Committee for U.S.-China Relations.

-Grey Horse features a highly experienced team with backgrounds in journalism, public relations, design, business development, education, project management, and law.
-Based on the East Coast, West Coast, and Europe, we offer local expertise with international perspectives.
+Grey Horse features a highly experienced team with backgrounds in journalism, public relations, design, business development, education, project management, content production, and law.
+Based on the East and West Coasts, we offer local expertise with international perspectives.

 Our team has an extensive track record of success with a diverse array of clients.
 We’ve crafted award-winning publicity campaigns, led six-figure fundraising drives, and earned multiple residencies thanks to our artistic creations.
 Grey Horse team members have served as startup founders, magazine editors, and social media directors, to name just a few examples.